 One of the common misconceptions around guitar practice is that we actually need to be playing the guitar to be practicing.
 It seems like this would be true, but it’s just not.
 We can build skills and muscles away from the guitar that directly influence and improve our guitar playing.

 By getting into the habit of performing a few exercises throughout the day, you could double (or more) the rate at which you’re improving on your instrument.

 Your practices can be much more effective, and you could both learn more quickly and build your physical skills faster.

 Rasgueados are very effective.
-They are my number one go to for simple throughout-the-day exercises for the hands.
+They are my number one go-to for simple throughout-the-day exercises for the hands.
 I teach most of my students how to do these within the first lesson or two.
 They are that effective.

-A quick word on classical guitar technique exercises and Pain
+Classical guitar technique exercises and Pain

 Here is my view on discomfort: “No pain, no pain.”
-I am not a big fan of pain, and generally seek to avoid it.
+I am not a big fan of pain and generally seek to avoid it.
 I suggest you do the same.

 “No pain, no pain.”

 If you start experiencing discomfort, twingey nerves, or inflamed knuckles, stop immediately.